LevanceWam/JavascriptCourse/README.md

 <p> With classical inheritance we have the base classes (also known as super/parent class) that has child classes (also known as deprived/sub classes)  that inherit from the base class.
 We reference the relationship as a IS-A relationship.
 For example: if we have a parent class name shape and child class named cirlce we would say circle IS-A shape
-this is the classical definition of Inhertiance but remember in JS we do not have classes</p>
+this is the classical definition of Inhertiance but remember in Javascript we do not have classes</p>

- <p>Remember in JS we don't have classes, We have objects.</p>
+ <p>Remember in Javascript we don't have classes, We have objects.</p>

 <h4>Prototypical Inheritance</h4>

 <p> A prototype is just a regular object in memory.
 Prototype is essentially a parent of another object.
 Every object in javascript except for the rootobject has a prototype or parent and objects inherits all the members we defined in its prototype.
 </p>

 <p>Every object that we create in javascript directly or indirectly inherits from the rootObject.
 This is because the rootObject is the base of all objects in javascript. rootObject does not have a prototype or parent.
 So in memory our objects reference the rootObject.
-So we have a single instance of rootObject in memory</p>
+So we have a single instance of rootObject in memory.</p>

 <p>When we access a property or a method on a object
 Javascript engine first looks for that property or method.
 First on the object itself if it is not found